mathematic-inc/vscode-latex/README.md

 - Linting.
 - LaTeX snippets.

 Both linting and formatting work with remote and unsaved files.
-They can also be customized with their respective proprietary configurations.
+They can also be customized with their native configuration files.
 See [Configuration Files](#configuration-files) and [Extension Settings](#extension-settings).

 ## Purpose